Guide to Work, Study, Travel and Living Abroad

 Choose Your Area of Study

-Your area of study is the most important decision you can make in determining what field school to attend, as it can determine the rest of your undergraduate academic life.
+Your area of study is the most critical decision you can make in determining what field school to attend, as it can determine the rest of your undergraduate academic life.
 For many people, this will be an easy decision.
-Ask yourself: “What does my department focus on?”
-For example, studying at New Mexico State University, my department was very focused on Southwest Archaeology.
+Ask yourself: "What does my department focus on?"
+For example, while studying at New Mexico State University, my department focused on Southwest Archaeology.
 Like many educational institutions, they even had a field school led by professors during the summer.
-A summer school is an option that most students at my university chose, as it required no travel and you could stay in your apartment or keep a job during the summer.
+Summer school is an option that most students at my university choose, as it requires no travel, and you can stay in your apartment or keep a job during the summer.

-Although it might be easier, this might not be the appropriate option for you, just as it was not for me.
-Instead of studying Southwest archaeology, I was drawn towards Maya archaeology, and while we had one professor of Maya archaeology at my university, we had no field school.
-So I found myself on my own in terms of finding a school.
+Although it might be more accessible, this might not be the appropriate option for you, just as it was not for me.
+Instead of studying Southwest archaeology, I was drawn towards Maya archaeology.
+While we had one professor of Maya archaeology at my university, we had no field school.
+So, I found myself on my own in finding a school.

-Overlooking the forest and ancient ruins during her studies
+The author enjoys overlooking the forest and ancient ruins during her archeological studies.

 How to Compare Programs